The large Galois orbits conjecture under multiplicative degeneration: Uniformisation of semiabelian schemes with multiplicative degeneration

 The goal of this section is to describe notions of ``multiplicative uniformisation'' for abelian schemes in formal geometry, rigid geometry and complex analytic geometry.
 This generalises the Tate uniformisation for elliptic curves, which was used in the authors' previous work on the Zilber--Pink conjecture for~$Y(1)^n$ \cite{Y(1)}.

 Later in this paper, we shall be concerned with abelian schemes over a number field.
 In this case, we may have an analytic uniformisation (either rigid or complex analytic) for each place of the number field.
 It is important for our application that the uniformisations at different places should be ``compatible'' with each other.
-In the case of elliptic curves, this compatibility between uniformisations at different places can be described in a down-to-earth way: the Tate uniformisation is described by explicit power series ($q$-expansions), independent of the place.
+In the case of elliptic curves, this compatibility can be described in a down-to-earth way: the Tate uniformisation is described by explicit power series ($q$-expansions), independent of the place.
 When dealing with higher-dimensional abelian varieties, it is difficult to be so explicit.
 This is where formal uniformisation comes in: we can formally uniformise our abelian scheme over the ring of integers of the number field, then require each analytic uniformisation to be compatible with the formal uniformisation after base change to the appropriate completion of the number field.

 Formal uniformisation appeared in \cite{Ray71}, and is briefly sketched in greater generality in \cite[II.1]{FC90}.
 Rigid analytic uniformisation for an abelian variety over a point is due to Raynaud \cite{Ray71}, and has been studied in detail by Bosch and Lütkebohmert \cite{BL84,BL91}.
-The existence of rigid uniformisation in the relative setting seems to be new, and will appear in a forthcoming article by the second-named author.
-Complex analytic ``multiplicative'' uniformisation of an abelian scheme, in the form in which we shall use it, is described in \cite[IX.4]{And89}.
+The existence of rigid uniformisation in the relative setting seems to be new, and is proved in a companion article by the second-named author \cite{Orr:rigid-homs}.
+Complex analytic ``multiplicative'' uniformisation of an abelian scheme, in the form in which we use it, is described in \cite[IX.4]{And89}.

 Note that, throughout this paper, when we talk about ``uniformisation'' of an abelian scheme, we mean uniformisation by a split torus $\GG_m^g$, not the classical complex analytic uniformisation by a vector space.
 Therefore, it applies only to abelian schemes with multiplicative degeneration in a suitable sense.
-We expect that one could extend the definitions and results in this section to uniformisation by semiabelian schemes (Raynaud extensions), but this would introduce additional technical complications.
+We expect that one could extend the definitions and results in this section to uniformisation by semiabelian schemes at each place (Raynaud extensions), but this would introduce additional technical complications, and it is not clear what statements one could make about compatibility between places.